A Classic Safari reserved exclusively for your private group

 We’ve been planning safaris for 60 years.
 Here’s what that looks like.

 Peruse our treasure trove of captivating, joyful videos

 Understand what the seventh largest country in the world has to offer.

 Just how majestic are these creatures?
 Our video may help.

 We’re tickled pink by our press.
 See why.

-With a striking, multicoloured coat that’s earned it the Latin name of Lycaon pictus—“painted wolf”—the African wild dog is one of the continent’s most eye-catching creatures.
+With a striking, multicoloured coat that’s earned it the Latin name of Lycaon pictus—“painted wolf”—the painted dog is one of the continent’s most eye-catching creatures.
 It’s also one of the most endangered, with an estimated population of only around 6,500.
 While rare to see for many travellers on an African Safari, the species is inherently social—meaning that if you’re lucky enough to spy one, more are almost certain to follow.
-Here are a few reasons why the African wild dog tops many safari travellers’ must-see lists.
+Here are a few reasons why the painted dog tops many safari travellers’ must-see lists.

-Have a listen to a pack of wild dogs that my colleague Leslie Woit captured in South Africa’s Sabi Sands National Park.
+Have a listen to a pack of painted dogs that Micato blogger Leslie Woit captured in South Africa’s Sabi Sands National Park.
 The pack is reuniting after a day of hunting:

 When hunting, the dogs work together to surround and chase down prey animals, which include gazelles, kudu, impala, warthogs, wildebeest calves, and even sometimes full-grown wildebeest.
 While the dogs can sprint at speeds up to 45 mph, their main advantage as hunters is their exceptional endurance.
 Packs have been recorded pursuing prey animals for miles, until they succumb from exhaustion.
 Once a kill is made, the entire pack is brought to the carcass to feed; unusually for predatory pack animals, pups eat first.